votchallenge/website/contents/vots2023/index.md

 Tracking has matured to a point where the constraints enforced in past VOT challenges can be relaxed and general object tracking should be considered in a broader context.
 The new Visual Object Tracking and Segmentation challenge VOTS2023 thus no longer distincts between single- and multi-target tracking nor between short- and long-term tracking.
 We propose a single challenge that requires tracking one or more targets simultaneously by segmentation over long or short sequences, while the targets may disappear during tracking and reappear later in the video.

 The VOTS2023 Benchmark is continually open for post-challenge evaluation.
 Please follow [this link](participation.html) to submit your results.
+The paper with the results of the challenge is available [here](https://openaccess.thecvf.com/ICCV2023_workshops/VOTS).

 <img class="logo float-right frame" src="../img/vots2023_logo_website_large.png" alt="VOTS2023"  />